dwyl/PWA-Liveview/README.md

 - **State Management**:
   We use different approaches based on the page requirements:

-  - CRDT-based synchronization with Y.js featuring IndexedDB and y_ex server-side for Stock Manager page.
-It uses an embedded SQLite database for server-side state management synchronization
+  1. CRDT-based (op-based) synchronization with Y.js featuring IndexedDB.
+It uses an embedded SQLite database for server-side state management synchronization.
-  - Local state management (Valtio) for the collaborative Flight Map page with no database persistence of the state
+  2. Local state management (Valtio) for the collaborative Flight Map page with no database persistence of the state

 - **Build tool**:
   We use Vite as the build tool to bundle and optimize the application and enable PWA features seamlessly.
   The Service Worker to cache HTML pages and static assets.

+- **CRDT features used**:

+  - We are using the following features of CRDT:

+    - Local change tracking: All changes are modeled as CRDT ops, so you can always merge them safely if needed.
+    - Offline/online merging: If a user has multiple browser tabs, or is offline and comes back, Yjs/CRDT guarantees that the state will be consistent and no changes will be lost.
+    - Persistence: Because CRDTs work by merging, you can safely persist and reload state at any time.

-- **Synchronization Flow**:
+- **op-based CRDT Synchronization Flow**:

-  - LiveStock page:
-    Client sends all pending `Yjs` updates on (re)connection.
+  This is essentially implementing the [__operation-based__](Operation-based CRDTs) CRDT counter pattern.
+  Each client accumulates local ops (clicks), and only sends its local ops (since last sync) on reconnect.
+  Each client tracks only their local "clicks"/decrements since last sync (not the absolute counter value).
+  On reconnect, client sends the number of pending clicks to the server.
+  Server applies the delta to the shared counter in the database (e.g., counter = counter - clicks).
+  Server responds with the new counter value.
+  Client resets its local clicks to zero, and sets the local counter to the value from the server.
+  If a client has no pending clicks, it doesn't send anything, but receives the current counter from the server.

-    The client updates his local `Y-Doc` with the server responses.
+  The client updates his local `Y-Doc` with the server responses or from his own changes.
   `Y-Doc` mutations are observed and trigger UI rendering, and reciprocally, UI modifications update the `Y-Doc` and propagate mutations to the server.

-  - LiveFlight page:
+- **LiveFlight page**:
+  We use a local state manager (`Valtio` using proxies).
-    The inputs (selected airports) are saved to a local state (`Valtio` proxies).
+  The inputs (selected airports) are saved to a local state.
   Local UI changes mutate the state and are sent to the server.
 The server broadcasts the data.
   We have state observers which update the UI if the origin is not remote.

 - **Server Processing**: